geosolutions-it/MapStore2/CONTRIBUTING.md

 The `lint` build target runs ESLint checks on your code.

+### File Naming Conventions

+The test files should in a folder named `__tests__` in the module folder.

+If you are testing a specific component follow the following convention:

+* Component: `MyComponent.jsx`
+* Test File: `MyComponent-test.jsx`

 ### Follow MapStore 2's coding style

 MapStore 2 follows a strict coding style, enforced by [ESLint](http://eslint.org/) rules.

 The set of used rules can be found in the [.eslintrc](https://github.com/geosolutions-it/MapStore2/blob/master/.eslintrc) file, in the root folder of the project.